AIT-Assistive-Autonomous-Systems/ros2bag_tools/README.md

 ## Current limitations

 * Tools do not operate in-place, they all create new output bags, potentially doubling the required disk space
-* Time filters are only performed by the underlying storage implementation when using [this branch of rosbag2](https://github.com/Kettenhoax/rosbag2/tree/time_filter).
 * The time filters used in the `cut` verb truncate timestamps to the microsecond, due to the precision loss of the pybind11-conversion of C++ chrono time objects to python3 datetime objects.
 Thus, filters are not sufficiently precise to handle timestamp deltas below 1000ns.